Brindusa22/Hangbot/README.md

     - Control buttons

-         - Above the game window, the user can easily find all the control buttons of the game: on the right side, the restart button and the rules button, which takes him again to the rules page, and on the left side the timer switch, which gives the user the possibility to activate and deactivate a 45 second timer.
+         - Above the game window, the user can easily find all the control buttons of the game: on the right side, the restart button and the rules button, which leads to the rules page, and on the left side the timer switch, which gives the user the possibility to activate and deactivate a 45 second timer.
 The buttons have the same style including the same hover effect.

         ![Control buttons](assets/images/readme_images/control_buttons.png)

     - Game window

       - As mentioned above, the game window maintains the same visual aspect, in terms of styling, as the welcome / rules area.
-Its structure is divided into two main areas.
+Its structure is divided into two main areas:
         -  On the right side, the input area where the user can choose one letter at a time from a virtual keyboard, or press the hint button (which can also be triggered using the Alt+h keys on the computer keyboard) to get the deffinition of the secret word.
 The letters can only be clicked once.
 After a letter has been clicked, its button turns green or red, depending if the guess was correct or not, and the button is then disabled, alowing the user to concentrate only on the still possible options.
-      - On the left side, the output area is displaying a hangbot image that is updated with every letter- click of the user.
-At the bottom of this output area there is a chances left counter, consisting of seven small robot icons.
-Each time a mistake is made, a robot icon is subtracted from the chances-left counter.
+        - On the left side, the output area is displaying a hangbot image that is updated each time a wrong letter is clicked.
+At the bottom of the hangbot image, there is a chances-left counter, consisting of seven small robot icons.
+Each time a mistake is made, a robot icon is subtracted from the counter, simultaneously with the hangbot image being updated.

         ![Game window](assets/images/readme_images/game_stage.png)